-- 6. A decision to deny approval by the Board of Examiners will be supported with reasons. - 7.
-The Board of Examiners will make its decision within six weeks of receipt of the request, except during University holidays.
+- 7. The Board of Examiners will make its decision within six weeks of receipt of the request, except during University holidays.
 The Board of Examiners may postpone its decision for a maximum of fourteen days.
 The students must be notified of such a postponement before the end of the term referred to in the first sentence of this article. - 8.
 The student will be informed of the decision without delay.

-These Regulations will take effect on 1 September 2017.
+These Regulations will take effect on 1 September 2018.

-These Regulations were decreed by the Board of the Faculty of Law on 25 April 2017 and approved by the Faculty Council where required on 19 May 2017.
+These Regulations were decreed by the Board of the Faculty of Law on 11 April 2018 with approval from the Faculty Council and the Programme Committee for the sections requiring this by law .